 The City shall utilize the services of an independent, Municipal Securities Rulemaking Boardregistered financial advisor on all debt financing.
-Although not required, the City may utilize an RFP-selected pool of underwriters to mitigate time constraints and reduce overhead costs to the City in procuring such services.
+Although not required, the City may utilize a request-for-proposal (RFP) selected pool of underwriters to mitigate time constraints and reduce overhead costs to the City in procuring such services.
 Bond counsel will be used for each transaction.
 The Finance Department shall review each debt issuance transaction on a case-by-case basis to determine the most appropriate method of sale.

-• Competitive Sale
+Competitive Sale